single-spa/single-spa/docs/child-applications.md

 ## Child application lifecycle
-During the course of a single-spa app, child applications are loaded, initialized, mounted, and remounted. single-spa provides hooks into these lifecycle events via lifecycle functions.
+During the course of a single-spa app, child applications are loaded, initialized, mounted, and remounted. single-spa provides hooks into the latter three lifecycle events via lifecycle functions.
+In order to hook into the `load` lifecycle, simply put code into the application that is run without a function being called.

 A lifecycle function is a function or array of functions that single-spa will call on a child application.
 Lifecycle functions are exported from the main entry point of a child application.